 Local Forest Service office, ‘open by appointment only,’ concerns locals, ‘disappoints’ commissioner

-When Granby local Danielle Grosslova was hiking near Meadow Lake Reservoir in the Sulphur Ranger District, she found a smoldering fire but could not get any help to extinguish it for three to four hours.
+When Granby local Daniela Gosselova was hiking near Meadow Lake Reservoir in the Sulphur Ranger District, she found a smoldering fire but could not get any help to extinguish it for three to four hours.

-“There was no help to get it out,” Grosslova said.
+“There was no help to get it out,” Gosselova said.
 “There is no ranger walking around.
 There is no information about what to do about fire.
 There is no cell phone signal.”

-District law enforcement officer Lauren Ransom eventually came to help put out the fire and said the delay was due to how much area she has to cover, Grosslova said.
+District law enforcement officer Lauren Ransom eventually came to help put out the fire and said the delay was due to how much area she has to cover, Gosselova said.

 “If they found that campfire situation on a Saturday or Sunday in the past, the office was enclosed anyway,” Armstrong said.
 “We work very closely with the local sheriffs and local fire departments to manage emergency-type situations.”

-When someone finds a smoldering fire like Grosslova did, they should call the county sheriff’s nonemergency number at 970-725-3311, Armstrong said.
+When someone finds a smoldering fire like Gosselova did, they should call the county sheriff’s nonemergency number at 970-725-3311, Armstrong said.
 The county dispatch will alert the Sulphur district’s law enforcement as well.

 Grand County residents want the office to open for more than just fire safety, though.
 Grand County Commissioner Meritt Linke wrote in an email that the closure disappoints him, since the Forest Service owns such a large portion of the land in Grand County.